unitedtriangle/detector-protege-of-missing-critical-items-attached-to-lawn-mower/README.md

-Detect missing owner's manual attached to the lawn mower during assembly process.
+Detect missing critical items (owner's manual) attached to the lawn mower during assembly process.

 # Detectors
 [engine_gxv160_gcv170.pt](https://github.com/unitedtriangle/detector-of-missing-owners-manual-attached-to-lawn-mower/blob/main/detectors/engine_gxv160_gcv170.pt) is used to detect the engine type of the lawn mower ("gxv160" or "gcv170").
 The detector was trained from the [YOLOv5n](https://github.com/ultralytics/yolov5/releases/download/v6.2/yolov5n.pt) model).